AmeyaAI/QuantaSearch/CONTRIBUTING.md

 ---

-Thank you for contributing to the QuantaSearch Service!
+Thank you for contributing to the QuantaSearch.
 Your contributions help make document search and retrieval better for everyone. 🚀